These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 Why You'll Love This Dish

 - It's well-balanced.
-The homemade tomato sauce is light but packed with garlicky flavor.
-The cheese filling features a mix of ricotta, mozzarella, and pecorino cheese, an ideal combination of salty and creamy.
-Finally, a layer of golden, crunchy breadcrumbs balances the softer texture of the eggplant.
+The homemade tomato sauce is light, and the cheese filling is creamy and well-seasoned.
+A layer of golden, crunchy breadcrumbs balances the softer texture of the eggplant.

 - It's delicious.
 Need I say more?